emacs-mirror/emacs/mps/manual/source/mmref/begin.rst

 Operating system memory management
 ----------------------------------

 In the operating system, memory must be allocated to user programs, and reused by other programs when it is no longer required.
-The operating system can pretend that the computer has more memory than it actually does, and also that each program has the machine's memory to itself; both of these are features of :term:`virtual memory (1)` systems.
+The operating system can pretend that the computer has more memory than it actually does, and also that each program has the machine's memory to itself; both of these are features of :term:`virtual memory` systems.

 .. _mmref-overview-app: